OpenShot/openshot-qt/doc/getting_started.rst

         | Mac OS X 10.15+
         | Microsoft Windows 10+
    * - Multi-core processor
-        | AMD Ryzen 3, 1st Gen
+        | AMD Ryzen 5, 1st Gen
-        | Intel Core i3, 3rd Gen
+        | Intel Core i5, 4th Gen
      - Quad-core 64-bit processor
-        | AMD Ryzen 7, 3rd Gen
+        | AMD Ryzen 7, 3rd Gen (or higher)
-        | Intel Core i7, 10th Gen
+        | Intel Core i7, 10th Gen (or higher)
    * - Internal Storage
         | 500 MB HDD
         | SATA III
      - Internal Storage
         | 10 GB SDD
         | PCIe or PCIe NVMe
+   * - Display Screen
+        | 15.6" FHD (1920x1080) Laptop Display
+        | 19" FHD (1920x1080) Desktop Display
+     - Dislay Screen
+        | 17" UHD (3840x2160) Laptop Display
+        | 27" UHD (3840x2160) x2 Desktop Display
    * - System Memory
         | 4 GB RAM
      - System Memory
         | 16 GB DDR 4 RAM

 .. _gs-linux_ref:

 Linux
 -----
-Download the AppImage file from the project website (|Link|_).
+Download the AppImage file from the official OpenShot |Link|_.
 Once downloaded, right click the AppImage file, choose Properties, and mark the file as **Executable**.
 Double click the AppImage to launch it.

 .. _gs-mac_ref:

 Mac
 ---
-Download the DMG file from the project website (|Link|_).
+Download the DMG file from the official OpenShot |Link|_.
 Once downloaded, double click the DMG file then drag the OpenShot application icon to your **Applications** folder.
 This is very similar to how most other Mac applications are installed.
 Now launch OpenShot by double-clicking the icon.

 .. _gs-win_ref:

 Windows
 -------
-Download the Windows installer executable from the project website (|link|_), double click it, and follow the directions on screen.
-Once completed, OpenShot will be installed and available in your Start menu.
+Download the Windows installer executable from the official OpenShot |Link|_.
+Once downloaded, double click the EXE file and follow the directions on screen.
+When complete, OpenShot is installed and available in your Start menu.

 .. |linux| image:: images/linux-logo.svg
     :height: 20px